14 Sep 2021, last revised 20 Jun 2025

 Foley & Smith Store

-In May 1890, Foley & Smith purchased the bottling operation from Frank Knivel Jr. in Eagle River and moved it to Eagle Harbor (11).
+In May 1890, Foley & Smith purchased the bottling operation of Frank Knivel Jr. in Eagle River and moved it to Eagle Harbor (11).
 Frank Jr. was an agent for Joseph Bosch & Co. from 1889 (12), and now Foley & Smith became agents for "the celebrated Torch Lake beer" (11).
 By Dec 1890, they had the bottling works set up in their basement (13).
+By 16 Jan 1891, they had purchased the bottles, boxes, etc. from the Clifton Bottling Works in Phoenix after it had closed (21,22).
 The Bosch Brewing Co. listed Eagle Harbor as one of their branch or storehouse locations (9), and we can identify the branch as being the Foley & Smith store.

 Ownership of the store changed over the years (1) and the store became known as the Eagle Harbor General Store (5).
 It operated until 2004 and today is a museum (5).

-The Foley & Smith bottles are not the pioneer beer bottles used in late-1870s and 1880s, but they are highly prized and eagerly sought after just the same because they relate to and represent such a fascinating part of Copper Country history.
+The Foley & Smith bottles are not the pioneer beer bottles used in late-1870s and 1880s, but they are highly prized and eagerly sought after just the same because they represent such a fascinating part of Copper Country history.
 Having one in your collection adds a special connection to Eagle Harbor and Keweenaw County history.

 Citations